Skyway666/Kuroko-Engine/Kuroko Engine/Game/README.txt

 Lucas García Mateu
 - Information about hardware and application.
+- Application log and performance indicators as UI items.
 - Rendering and window options.
+- About tab with information about the engine and links to the used libraries.
 - Primitive shapes (Sphere and Cylinder).
 - File import through drag and drop.
 - Load and Save of the editor configuration through JSON (open tabs and window options).
+- UI docking.
 - Own File Format for meshes and all textures.
 - Quadtree.
-- UI docking.
 - Save and Load of scene.
-- About tab with information about the engine and links to the used libraries.
 - Time control implemented, with serialization of scene reload when stopping time.
 - Resource manager with online functionalities (add, modify and delete resources)
-- Application log and performance indicators as UI items.

 Rodrigo De Pedro Lombao
 - Geometry storage and render in real time.
-- Primitive shapes .
+- Primitive shapes.
 - Hierarchy viewer and game object inspector.
 - Game object system, with parenting and components.
 - Camera as component with frustum, frustum culling and rendering window